Automattic/Edit-Flow/readme.txt

 * Bug fix: remove editorial comments from comments feed

 = 0.3.3 =
-* Added tooltips with descriptions to the Status dropwdown and Status Filter links.
+* Added tooltips with descriptions to the Status dropdown and Status Filter links.
 Thanks to [Gil Namur](http://lifeasahuman.com) for the great idea!
 * Fixed the issue where subscribed users/usergroups were not receiving notifications

 = 0.3.2 =